MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/04-CreateBasicImage.md

     * You may need to add BSP drivers to winpe image to boot/write to storage, on your device platform.
     * Place the required drivers in `Source-<arch>\bsp\<bspname>\WinPEExt\drivers` folder.

-You can create the WinPE image for the BSP with the above contents using the [New-IoTWindowsImage](https://github.com/ms-iot/iot-adk-addonkit/tree/master/Tools/IoTCoreImaging/Docs/New-IoTWindowsImage.md) command in IoTCorePShell
+You can create the WinPE image for the BSP with the above contents using the [New-IoTWindowsImage](https://github.com/ms-iot/iot-adk-addonkit/tree/master/Tools/IoTCoreImaging/Docs/New-IoTWindowsImage.md) command in **IoT Core Powershell Environment**.

 ```powershell
 New-IoTWindowsImage <product> <config>